LitoMore/litomore.me/content/posts/2024-10-29-the-windows-r-scam.md

 ### Other similar attacks

-Currently, some merchants on the Internet will sell Steam games at extremely low prices.
+Some merchants on the Internet will sell Steam games at extremely low prices.
 They will give you a script and ask you to execute it.
 This script will install pirated games on your computer and take the opportunity to implant malicious scripts.